- — Kosher, Non-GMO, Organic, Raw, Sproutable, Vegan

 Discover Organic Kaniwa Super Grain to Boost Your Diet

 Organic Kaniwa is a whole grain that is slowly taking over the hearts and tables of the Westerners.
 It’s often mistaken for quinoa, and some stores even advertise it as “baby quinoa”.
 However, these two super grains are quite different.
 Whole kaniwa grain is, technically, a seed, just like quinoa, buckwheat, and millet.
 But it offers all the nutritional benefits of whole grains; therefore, classed as one.

-Kaniwa seeds are smaller than quinoa and are reddish and brown.
-It has a somewhat different texture when cooked.
-Whereas quinoa becomes fluffy, organic Kaniwa remains firm and crunchy.
+Food to Live Kaniwa seeds are smaller than quinoa and have super thin husks which are incredibly rich in fiber.
+Just by a single touch kaniwa husks easily come off, revealing beautiful reddish and brown seeds.
+When cooked quinoa becomes fluffy, whereas organic Kaniwa remains firm and crunchy.
 It also has a slightly sweeter nutty flavor.
 Interestingly, the cooking process itself is the same for these grains.
 In fact, it’s the same for the vast majority of whole grains.
 Organic Kaniwa super grain earned its status due to its nutritional value.
 It’s a great source of plant protein and fiber.
 Also, this grain is among the richest in iron.
 Half a cup of cooked kaniwa seed will have about 160 calories and only 1 gram of fat.